joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Sign-up for an AWS Account (optional)

-This is not required for running containers but we will be deploying our containerized applications to the cloud so I highly recommend that you sign-up for a **free tier** account in AWS.
+We will be deploying our containerized applications to the cloud so I highly recommend that you sign-up for a **free tier** account in AWS.

+Note that an AWS account is also need for the ECS and EKS labs in this repository.

 To sign-up for an AWS Free tier account, click [here](https://aws.amazon.com/free/).